 Import Duties and Taxes for U.S. Vehicles Imported into Israel

 The good news about importing a used vehicle into Israel is this: there are no customs duties.
-However, there are a number of taxes you will need to pay, and the size of the taxes will depend upon your citizenship status.
+However, there are several taxes you will need to pay, and the size of the taxes will depend upon your citizenship status.

 Those who are not immigrating to Israel will have to pay a substantial car tax of 92% of the car’s value.
 (More on how a vehicle’s value is determined below.)
-In addition to this, you will also be required to pay a Value Added Tax of 17%.
-This VAT is calculated based upon the total of the car’s value plus the car tax above.
-As you can see, despite the fact that there is no import duty, the cost of importing a used car from the United States into Israel can quickly become prohibitively expensive.
+In addition to this, you will also pay a Value Added Tax of 17%.
+This VAT is calculated based on the total of the car value plus the car tax above.
+As you can see, even though there is no import duty, the cost of importing a used car from the United States into Israel can quickly become prohibitively expensive.

-Things, though, are much different for those who are importing their car while also immigrating into Israel.
+Things, though, are much different for those who are importing their car while also immigrating to Israel.
 In these cases, the car tax is lowered from the exceptionally high 92% to 50%.
-There is no break granted on the VAT, however, which will remain at 17%, and is again calculated based upon the car’s value plus the car tax paid.
+There is no break granted on the VAT, which will remain at 17%, and is calculated based on the car’s value plus the car tax paid.

-- From 1 Month to 36 Months: 1% Depreciation per Month
+- 1% Depreciation per Month: From 1 Month to 36 Months

 Do note that the base value of a vehicle is up to the sole discretion of Israeli customs.
-In most cases, they will generally agree with your declared value provided that it is in accordance with standardized vehicle values on the global market.
+In most cases, they will agree with your declared value provided it is by standardized vehicle values on the global market.
 However, if there is any disagreement, then customs will notify you in writing of their change of valuation.
 You will then have the option to appeal their finding, should you wish.

 How to Register an Imported Used Car in Israel

 Vehicle registration in Israel is handled by the Ministry of Transport.
-Registrations are renewed annually, and vehicles must be submitted for inspection in order to ascertain their roadworthiness and compliance with emissions and other safety standards.
-Imported used vehicles that are older than 15 years must also have their brakes checked at a licensed garage prior to inspection.
+Registrations are renewed annually, and vehicles must be submitted for inspection to ascertain their roadworthiness and compliance.
+Along with emissions and other safety standards.
+Imported used vehicles older than 15 years must also have their brakes checked at a licensed garage before the inspection.
 Used vehicles that are classified as classic or vintage must be tested at least twice per year.